LLC Tax Advantages and Disadvantages

 State Taxation of LLCs

-Again—unless an election is made otherwise—LLCs will be treated as either sole proprietorships or partnerships for Federal tax purposes.
+Again, unless an election is made otherwise, LLCs will be treated as either sole proprietorships or partnerships for federal tax purposes.
 However, depending upon where your business is located, state income taxes might not work the same way.

 Before deciding to form an LLC, it’s definitely a good idea to find out precisely how your state taxes limited liability companies.
-Generally, you’ll be able to find this information online without too much difficulty by searching for your state’s Treasury Department, Department of Revenue, or corresponding organization.

 In Summary

-• For Federal tax purposes, single-owner LLCs are treated as sole proprietorships, and multiple-owner LLCs are treated as partnerships.
+• For federal tax purposes, single-owner LLCs are treated as sole proprietorships, and multiple-owner LLCs are treated as partnerships.

 For More Information, See My Related Book: